amwellius/DE2_Project_2021-22/README.md

 Our product has the ability to interact with relay modules for external usage.
 These can be used to replenish the tank, irrigation pump control, DC fans, windows opening, and others.

 ### How to use
-1. Mount *ultrasonic sensor* on the top of water tank.
+1. Mount *Ultrasonic sensor* on the top of water tank.
 Sensor's reference **zero (100%)** is set to be 4 centimeters from the ultrasonic transceiver.
 2. Mount *Capacitive sensor* about **1 centimeter** above max water height.
 (If ultrasonic fails, capacitive sensor will save it from drowning).
 3. Insert dimensions of your water tank into *C code*.
 If maximum height of your tank is e.g. 100 cm, than insert only 96 cm, to prevent owerflow.
    ```c